-You will use different types of bag systems in the hospital and at home.
+You will use different bag systems in the hospital and at home.
 This is because your stoma will get smaller as it heals.
 It usually takes 6 to 8 weeks for the stoma to reach its permanent size.

 At the hospital

-Most people use a 2-piece bag system and an extender called a low-pressure adapter while in the hospital.
-The low pressure adapter goes between the wafer and the bag to create additional space.
+Most people use a 2-piece bag system, and an extender called a low-pressure adapter while in the hospital.
+The low-pressure adapter goes between the wafer and the bag to create additional space.